Koko-66/Project1_Domus-mea-finance/README.md

 ## Credits

+Great thanks to:
-- Thank you to my mentor for pointing me in the right direction and making sure I am on track.
+- my mentor for pointing me in the right direction and making sure I am on track;
+- Hover.css for help in styling footer animations and Contact From submit buttons;
+- https://webdesignerhut.com/pure-css-accordion-using-radio-buttons/ and https://tympanus.net/Tutorials/CSS3ImageAccordion/ sites for the inspiration and parts of code for the accordion sections on the Services page;
-- A great thanks to photographers kindly allowing for a free use of their photos via the sites mentioned in the Media section below: Andrea Piacquadio, Kindel Media, William Fortunato, Tma Miroshnichenko, PNW Production, Moose Photos, Mikhail Nilov, Lukas and Andrew Neel, Marek Studziński, Matthew Sleeper, Viktor Hanacek
+- to photographers kindly allowing for a free use of their photos via the sites mentioned in the Media section below: Andrea Piacquadio, Kindel Media, William Fortunato, Tma Miroshnichenko, PNW Production, Moose Photos, Mikhail Nilov, Lukas and Andrew Neel, Marek Studziński, Matthew Sleeper, Viktor Hanacek;
-- Thanks to https://webdesignerhut.com/pure-css-accordion-using-radio-buttons/ and https://tympanus.net/Tutorials/CSS3ImageAccordion/ for the inspiration and parts of code for the accordion sections on the Services page

-- And of course to Stackoverflow community and code-boxx for various hints and tips.
+- Stackoverflow community and code-boxx for various hints and tips.

 ### Content
 The text for individual pages was provided in full by Domus Mea Finance owner.